YyzHarry/SV-RL/README.md

 # Harnessing Structures for Value-Based Planning and Reinforcement Learning

-This repository contains the implementation code for paper [Harnessing Structures for Value-Based Planning and Reinforcement Learning]() (__In submission__).
+This repository contains the implementation code for paper [Harnessing Structures for Value-Based Planning and Reinforcement Learning]().

-We harness ....
+This work proposes a generic framework that allows for exploiting the underlying _low-rank structures_ of the state-action value function (_Q_ function), in both planning and deep reinforcement learning.
-We propose Structured Value-based Planning (SVP) for classical stochastic control and planning tasks.
+We verify empirically the wide existence of low-rank _Q_ functions in the context of control and deep RL tasks.
-We propose Structured Value-based Deep Reinforcement Learning (SV-RL) for xxx.
+Specifically, we propose (1) Structured Value-based Planning (__SVP__), for classical stochastic control and planning tasks, and (2) Structured Value-based Deep Reinforcement Learning (__SV-RL__), applicable for any value-based techniques to improve performance on deep RL tasks.

 ## Installation